NIH-NEI/oct-image-segmentation-models/README.md

-# oct-choroid-seg
+# U-Net for image Segmentation

-Code for the paper "Automatic choroidal segmentation in OCT images using supervised deep learning methods"
+This repository contains the code to train and evaluate a U-net model.
+The code in this repository is based on the paper "Automatic choroidal segmentation in OCT images using supervised deep learning methods"

 Link: https://www.nature.com/articles/s41598-019-49816-4

 If the code and methods here are useful to you and aided in your research, please consider citing the paper.

+The code in this repository is based on the repository hosted at: www.github.com/bioteam/ML-Image-Segmentation.git

 # Dependencies
 * Python 3.6.4